Cogmasters/concord/docs/CODING_GUIDELINES.md

 # CODING GUIDELINES

 In order to keep the code concise and easy to read, there are a few rules to follow.
 Feel free to use this coding guidelines outside of this project.
-(This is still a work in progress)

 ## Line Width